-Calgary, May 9, 2019: Valeura Energy Inc. (TSX:VLE, LSE:VLU) (“Valeura” or the “Company”), the upstream natural gas producer focused on appraising and developing an unconventional gas accumulation play in the Thrace Basin of Turkey in partnership with Equinor, is pleased toreport its financial and operating results for the three month period ended March 31, 2019.
+Calgary, May 12, 2020: Valeura Energy Inc. (TSX:VLE, LSE:VLU) (“Valeura” or the “Company”), the upstream natural gas company focused on the Thrace Basin of Turkey, reports its financial and operating results for the three month period ended March 31, 2020.

-The complete quarterly reporting package for the Company, including financial statements and associated management’s discussion and analysis (“MD&A”), have been filed on SEDAR atwww.sedar.comand posted on the Company’s website at www.valeuraenergy.com.
-All dollar amounts are in CDN$ unless otherwise stated.
+The complete quarterly reporting package for the Company, including financial statements and associated management’s discussion and analysis (“MD&A”), are being filed on SEDAR at www.sedar.com and have been posted on the Company’s website at www.valeuraenergy.com.
+All dollar amounts are in US dollars unless otherwise stated.

 Sean Guest, President and CEO commented: